567mayank/C_Project/README.md

 ## **Overview**

 Welcome to the **Graph Algorithms Library**!
 This project is a comprehensive C library that provides a variety of graph algorithms and utilities, similar to the Standard Template Library (STL) in C++.
-The library includes implementations of essential graph traversal and pathfinding algorithms, along with utilities for managing graphs and performing file I/O operations.
-The library is designed to be modular, reusable, and efficient, making it a valuable tool for developers working with graph data structures.
+The library includes implementations of essential graph traversal and pathfinding algorithms.
+The library is designed to be modular, reusable, efficient and generic making it a valuable tool for developers working with graph data structures.

 ## **Features**